vegaprotocol/specs/protocol/0069-VCBS-validators_chosen_by_stake.md

     - At the end of the epoch expect the validator with 60% of the stake to be swapped as a tendermint validator for one of the ersatz validators.
     - Restart the validator, run until the end of the epoch
     - Verify that this validator is paid reward as ersatz validator and that their stake score under reward is anti-whaled

+1. Change `network.validators.ersatz.rewardFactor` (<a name="0069-VCBS-057" href="#0069-VCBS-057">0069-VCBS-057</a>)
+    - Setup a network with 5 Tendermint validators, 3 Ersatz Validators,  `network.validators.ersatz.rewardfactor` = 0
+    - Verify that at the end of the Epoch, the Ersatz Validators get no reward
+    - Increase the `rewardFactor` to 0.5
+    - Verify that at the end of the Epoch, the Ersatz validators get half the reward that the validators get (in total)
+    - Decrease the `rewardFactor` to 0.4
+    - Verify that at the end of the Epoch, the Ersatz validators get 40% of the reward that the validators get (in total)
+    - Set the `rewardFactor` to 0.32832979375934745648654893643856748734895749785943759843759437549837534987593483498
+    - Verify that all validators round the value of reward for the Ersatz validators to the same value.

+### Slot Adjustments

 1. Number of slots decreased (<a name="0069-VCBS-052" href="#0069-VCBS-052">0069-VCBS-052</a>):
     - Setup a network with 5 Tendermint validators, self-delegate to them (set the parameter `network.validators.tendermint.number` to 5, set the `network.validators.ersatz.multipleOfTendermintValidators` parameter to 0 so there are no ersatz validators allowed).
     - Decrease the number of tendermint validators to 3.